Medicare and medical equipment — what's covered and how to get it

 Understanding Your Parent's Cost Responsibility

-Medicare covers eighty percent of approved DME costs after your parent has met the Part B deductible.
-Your parent pays the remaining twenty percent coinsurance.
-If approved equipment costs a thousand dollars, Medicare pays eight hundred dollars.
-Your parent pays two hundred dollars.
+Medicare covers 80 percent of approved DME costs after your parent has met the Part B deductible ($240 in 2024).
+Your parent pays the remaining 20 percent coinsurance.
+If approved equipment costs a thousand dollars, Medicare pays eight hundred.
+Your parent pays two hundred.

 The specific amount your parent owes depends on whether they have supplemental insurance.
-If your parent has a Medigap policy, the Medigap policy might cover the twenty percent coinsurance.
+If your parent has a Medigap policy, the Medigap policy might cover the 20 percent coinsurance.
 If your parent has a Medicare Advantage plan, the plan might cap your parent's coinsurance at a specific dollar amount.
-If your parent has neither, they pay the full twenty percent.
+If your parent has neither, they pay the full 20 percent.

 Some DME suppliers offer payment plans for your parent's out-of-pocket costs.
-If a wheelchair costs a thousand dollars and your parent owes two hundred dollars coinsurance, some suppliers will let your parent pay twenty dollars per month instead of a lump sum.
+If a wheelchair costs a thousand dollars and your parent owes two hundred in coinsurance, some suppliers will let your parent pay in installments.
 It's worth asking.

 Common Surprises and How to Prevent Them